lvuping/hivelink/README.md

 ## Telemetry & Privacy

-AnythingLLM by Mintplex Labs Inc contains a telemetry feature that collects anonymous usage information.
+Hivelink by Mintplex Labs Inc contains a telemetry feature that collects anonymous usage information.

 <details>
-<summary><kbd>More about Telemetry & Privacy for AnythingLLM</kbd></summary>
+<summary><kbd>More about Telemetry & Privacy for Hivelink</kbd></summary>

 ### Why?

-We use this information to help us understand how AnythingLLM is used, to help us prioritize work on new features and bug fixes, and to help us improve AnythingLLM's performance and stability.
+We use this information to help us understand how Hivelink is used, to help us prioritize work on new features and bug fixes, and to help us improve Hivelink's performance and stability.

 ### Opting out